Sebank/gene-analysis/README.md

 analysis pipeline.R

-Showcases one way to utilize limma-voom and DESeq2 to perform gene expression cout data analysis.
+Showcases one way to utilize limma-voom and DESeq2 to perform gene expression count data analysis.
 A simple GLMM has also been implemented.
-Does preprocessinig of data, removing data thought to be disruptive for the rest.
+Does preprocessing of data, removing data thought to be disruptive for the rest.
 Shows results and comparisons between them and does analysis of the different fits.

 gene wise simulation.R